namuol/react-seamstress/README.md

 A set of `PropType` definitions that are used to describe what states are available for styling.
 Currently, it really only makes sense for these to be `PropTypes.bool`.

-[In the future](OTHER_IDEAS.md#advanced-queries), we may also support different types.
+[In the future](OTHER_IDEAS.md#advanced-queries), we may support additional types (numbers, strings, etc).

-If `styleStateTypes` is defined on your class, any `:pseudo-selector` that isn't explicitly defined will trigger a [helpful warning message](WHY.md#the-pit-of-success).
+If `styleStateTypes` is defined on your class, any `:state` that isn't explicitly defined will trigger a [helpful warning message](WHY.md#the-pit-of-success).

-If the author of `YourComponent` fails to supply any of the `isRequired` properties, a different helpful warning message will be triggered.
+If the author of `YourComponent` fails to supply any `isRequired` properties, a helpful warning message will be triggered.

 ```js
 @HasDeclarativeStyles